ar-adityarajput/Comparative-Analysis-of-Sentiment-Detection-Models-Across-Amazon-Reviews-Tweets-and-News/README.md

 - Long Short-Term Memory (LSTM)
 - Bidirectional Encoder Representations from Transformers (BERT)

-### Ethical Conduct in Research

-We established ethical practices to preserve the privacy of authors while conducting sentiment analysis on datasets consisting of Amazon reviews, Tweets, and news articles.
-We took extra precautions to preserve the privacy of the individuals involved by only reporting aggregate results and never quoting directly from the texts.

 ## Implementation

 ### General Overview of the Technology